Statement of Purpose:

 - In the equitable access to quality services, resources and justice for persons who experience intimate partner violence.

 - In addressing intimate partner violence as a complex issue with many contributing factors – including, but not limited to, systemic, social/cultural, environmental and interpersonal factors.

 - The process of disclosure if often difficult for survivors.
 In keeping with this understanding, we will make every effort to provide trauma-informed services.

 - Survivors should be active participants in the development of responses and services for intimate partner violence.

 - Abusers and/or perpetrators must be held accountable for their actions.

-No single organization has the ability to meet the many different needs of all survivors/victims of partner abuse and sexual violence and their family members.
-Collaborative and coordinated approaches to service delivery are some of the most effective and innovative ways to maximize the value of available resources and meet the complex needs of survivors/victims and their family members.
+- No single organization has the ability to meet the many different needs of all survivors of intimate partner violence and their family members.

 - In working in a manner that challenges all forms of oppression and fosters openness in identifying and responding to emerging issues and needs.